 Re: Price Quote for Public Tender No. 16/2020 for consulting services for Subsurface Analysis and Support in Evaluation, Appraisal and Development of Hydrocarbon Resources and Reserves in Israel

 Reminder: The “Price Quote” must be submitted as one original hard copy and one digital copy saved as a PDF file, and must be placed in a separate envelope within the main envelope containing the other proposal documents (see Section 6 of the Tender).

-All prices proposed herein must take into account and include all taxes, charges, levies, withholding amounts and other items, all of which shall be borne solely by the Bidder, with the exception of Israeli Value Added Tax (“VAT”) which shall be borne by the Ministry if applicable and required by law.
+All prices proposed herein must take into account and include all taxes, charges, levies, withholding amounts and other items, all of which shall be borne solely by the Bidder, with the inclusion of Israeli Value Added Tax (“VAT”) which applicable and required by law.

 All prices must be quoted in United States Dollars only.